stratapp-ai/stratapp-ai.github.io/_blog/make-extra-money-referring-stratapp.md

 slug: referring
 seo_title: 'make extra money referring #stratapp'
-seo_description: 'We have a generous referral model, making it fairly easy to achieve US$40,000 per year from referring #stratapp to like minded team leaders, managers and executives.'
+seo_description: 'We have a generous referral model, making it fairly easy to achieve US$40,000 per year from referring #stratapp to like minded team leaders, managers, executives and business owners.'
 feature_image: "/uploads/referring-2.jpg"

 ---